 The existing copper lines and services at your premises will not be altered or changed by connecting to an nbn™ Fixed Wireless (or Sky Muster™ satellite) service.

 In Fixed Wireless (or Sky Muster™ satellite) areas, premises will have the choice to keep their existing phone service over the copper network active, or switch over to a VoIP (Voice over Internet Protocol) service on the nbn™ access network through a preferred phone and internet provider – connecting your new phone via the nbn™ supplied equipment.
 Your provider can assist with your phone and internet services.

 Read more about the services that may be affected.

 A premises’ eligibility for either service technology (Fixed Wireless or Sky Muster™ satellite) is subject to it first successfully passing a Fixed Wireless signal test.
 If the premises fails the test, it may then be considered for a Sky Muster™ satellite eligibility test.

-It’s important to note that if a premises is eligible to receive a service over the Fixed Wireless (or Fixed Line) network, it will not be eligible for Sky Muster™ satellite.
+It’s important to note that if a premises is eligible to receive a Fixed Wireless (or Fixed Line) service, it will not be eligible for a Sky Muster™ satellite service.

 If you need to have equipment or cables relocated, you’ll need to contact your provider so that they can advise you of the cost, and arrange for a technician to move the equipment.